 - If we feed wild animals the wrong food they can become sick or addicted to the wrong type of food.
 Human food is often contaminated with pesticides and can be upsetting to delicate digestive systems causing serious problems that lead to death.
 On some islands in the Caribbean, tourist operators encourage people to feed endangered northern Bahamian rock iguanas with grapes on sticks, beef mince and other human foods.
-Researchers reported different levels of calcium, cholesterol and various minerals in fed versus unfed populations of the iguanas, as well as diarrhea, higher levels of glucose and a staggering 100 percent endoparasitic infection rate in the tourist-fed animals.
+Researchers reported different levels of calcium, cholesterol and various minerals in fed versus unfed populations of the iguanas, as well as diarrhoea, higher levels of glucose and a staggering 100 percent endoparasitic infection rate in the tourist-fed animals.
 Recently in the UK, a wild pony nearly choked to death when carrots were left for it.
 Carrots are not a typical part of a wild ponies diet and although the pony has recovered, it could have died.

-- Human contact with animals encourages them to think that we’re safe.
+- Human contact with animals encourages them to think that we humans are safe.
 Contact with humans facilitates poaching and the trade in illegal wildlife.

 - Illegally caught wildlife are often subjected to terrible conditions, physical abuse and even drugging.
 Thailand’s infamous Tiger Temple has been repeatedly shown to punch the tigers as a means of control and use drugs to profit from their ‘selfie with a tiger’ mentality.